 - The Spit to Manly (Sydney).
 A sometimes busy but almost iconic Sydney walk past bays, beaches and some expensive Sydney real estate…

 - Bouddi coastal walk (90min north of Sydney).
-Beautiful central coast walk, with Maitland Bay being the star attraction
+Beautiful central coast walk, with the pristine Maitland Bay being the star attraction

 - Coast Track (Otford to Bundeena, 1.5hrs south of Sydney and best done by train and ferry).
 A long day-walk that takes in multiple beaches, coastal cliffs and swimming holes.

 - Ruined Castle, Blue Mountains (Katoomba, 2hrs west of Sydney.
 Accessible by train).
-A great view from a relatively short and fun walk.
+A great view from a relatively short and varied walk.

 - West Head (an hour north of Sydney).
 There are lot of walks to choose from, with many taking you to secluded and shaded beaches.